davidfischer-ch/ansible-roles/roles/django-site/README.md

 ## Status

-Alpha
+Preview

 Not (yet) implemented:

-* Role actions such as configure, local-backup, local-restore, manage, ...
+* Role actions such as configure, ...
 * Mounting the data directory.
 I think this roles should not take this responsibility.
 When deploying more than one web host, make sure your PlayBook mount the data directory prior to calling this role.

 ## Example